Counseling, M.S. School Counseling Concentration

 Approach to Learning (2 pages)

-In a graduate program, you will encounter students who have different learning styles, life experiences, and value systems than your own.
-Discuss how you show up in a learning environment with people who hold perspectives and opinions that are challenging for you.
+In a graduate program, you will encounter students who possess different learning styles, life experiences, and value systems.
+Please discuss how you learn in an environment with people who hold perspectives and opinions that differ from your own.

 Transcripts